robertkuhar/kotlin-wingding/README.md

 * 2017-10-08:  Can we version up Gradle to some 4.x variant?
 * 2017-10-08:  Can we run tests on commits in github?
+* ~~2017-09-24:  Figure out how to get Kotlin tests supported~~

+  2017-10-08:  Integrating JUnit 4 tests involve 3 things

+  1. build.gradle dependencies get `testCompile group: 'junit', name: 'junit', version: '4.12'`
+  2. Annotate tests in `src/test/kotlin` directory like `@org.junit.Test`
+  3. Configure the `test` task in build.gradle with `testLogging` property set for `showStandardStreams = true` to improve the output to standard out when test(s) fail

+* ~~2017-09-24:  Figure out how to build and run Kotlin through Gradle~~

+  2017-10-08:  The IntelliJ wizard seems to have done this.
+Its just `apply plugin: 'kotlin'` in build.gradle and from there it is straight-up `gradle build`